carpentries-incubator/high-dimensional-stats-r/_episodes/01-introduction-to-high-dimensional-data.md

-As we found out in the above challenges, carrying out linear regression on datasets with large numbers of features is difficult due to: high correlation between variables; difficulty in identifying clear a response variable; risk of overfitting.
-These problems are common to many high-dimensional datasets, for example, those using genomics data with multiple genes, or species composition data in an environment where relative abundance of different species within a community is of interest.
+As we found out in the above challenges, carrying out linear regression on datasets with large numbers of features is difficult due to: high correlation between variables; difficulty in identifying a clear response variable; and risk of overfitting.
+These problems are common to the analysis of many high-dimensional datasets, for example, those using genomics data with multiple genes, or species composition data in an environment where the relative abundance of different species within a community is of interest.
 For such datasets, other statistical methods may be used to examine whether groups of observations show similar features and whether these groups may relate to other features in the data (e.g.